 Yes.
 Most employee assessments are administered online.
 One of the benefits of pre-employment testing is that it is less vulnerable to bias.
 Rather than spending excess time and resources, employers can focus on a select group of highly qualified applicants.

 Managing a team remotely is a new challenge for leaders accustomed to overseeing employees working in a physical office.
 Remote teams have different communication needs, building trust and fostering a collaborative work environment.
-Fortunately, much of the assessment data gathered during the hiring process can be quite valuable when managing a remote workforce.
+Fortunately, much of the hiring process's assessment data can be quite valuable when managing a remote workforce.